dancamper/json2ecl/README.md

 This is useful for cases where you suspect that not all JSON key/value objects are fully defined in one file, but other files may contain the missing data.

+## ECL Record Definitions ???

+[HPCC Systems](https://hpccsystems.com) is a big data system that is programmed using a declarative language called Enterprise Control language (ECL).
+It is a schema-on-read system, meaning that you supply a schema to the function that reads data for processing.
+An "ECL record definition" in this context means that schema:  json2ecl generates the schema as text that can be pasted into an IDE and used within an ECL program.

 ## Requirements

 This project was written using SBCL and it has not been tested with other flavors